Tulum Ruins

 Drive to the Tulum Ruins

-If you decide to visit on your own, the best way to get to the Mayan ruins in Tulum is by driving or renting a car from Playa del Carmen.Β This would allow you the freedom to explore the ruins at your own pace.
+If you decide to visit on your own, the best way to get to the Mayan ruins in Tulum is by driving or renting a car.
+This would allow you the freedom to explore the ruins at your own pace.

-It is a little less than an hour drive south of Playa del Carmen, driving directly south on the main highway 307.
+From Playa del Carmen, it is a little less than an hour drive south on the main highway 307.

 You will see signs off the highway with the “Ruinas” symbol.
 Turn left at the sign and you’ll arrive to the main entrance.